RAG

 - Click the ... to open OCR settings

-- Select the folder containing the documents you want to process by setting the Data Path
+- Set the Data Path to specify the folder containing the documents you want to process

 Step 2: Chunking the Information